 Antelope Valley

 The primary thoroughfare in Antelope Valley is US 395.
 Any growth in the Antelope Valley has the potential to impact US 395.
 There are approximately 688 current dwelling units (D.U.) in the Antelope Valley.
 A 1% growth rate over a five-year period would result in 52 new units.
 An additional calculation on growth rate is made using only 50% of the unoccupied units or 46 new units over five years.
 Trip generation rates for the Antelope Valley are included in Table B-1 for total units and occupied units plus 50% of the unoccupied units.
 Both are based on six trips per single-family unit.
 The communities of Topaz, Coleville, and Walker potentially add 230 or 203 daily new vehicle trips (over a five-year period) to current traffic conditions in the Antelope Valley.

-TABLE A-1: Antelope Valley Trip Generation Based on Dwelling Units of CDP